What is Podcast?

 RSS (an abbreviation for Really Simple Syndication) is a family of Web feed formats used to publish frequently updated works—such as blog entries, news headlines, audio, and video—in a standardized format.

-Several types of media were used on the Virtual TV page.
+Several types of media were used on the how to build Virtual TV page.
 Feed from PBS with programs preview, video streaming, audio streaming, RSS feed reader that read feeds from NPR, PBS and other trusted source of information.

 Web cast is a media file distributed over the Internet using streaming media technology.